Ulysses Owens

-Ulysses Owens Jr. (born December 6, 1982 in Jacksonville, Florida) is an American drummer and percussionist.
+Ulysses Owens Jr. (born December 6, 1982) is an American drummer and percussionist.

 He was the drummer on vocalist Kurt Elling's Grammy-winning album Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman, and on bassist Christian McBride's Grammy-winning The Good Feeling.

 Biography

-Owens began playing the drums at the age of 3.
+Owens was born in Jacksonville, Florida.
+He began playing the drums at the age of 3.
 He played many types of music in his younger years, centering on his experience in the church.
 By the time he was in his early teens, he realized that he would become a jazz musician, and received a full scholarship to study at the Juilliard School, in its inaugural jazz program.

 Owens was the drummer on vocalist Kurt Elling's Dedicated to You: Kurt Elling Sings the Music of Coltrane and Hartman, and on bassist Christian McBride's The Good Feeling, both of which won Grammy Awards.
 He has also played with pianist Joey Alexander.
 His composition "The Simplicity of Life" was commissioned by the string quartet ETHEL for their multimedia show ETHEL's Documerica.